 Los Bandidos de Carlos & Mickey's

-With more than 70 items and quite possibly the most potent Margaritas in town, Carlos & Mickey’s is a premier Mexican restaurant.
+With more than 70 items and quite possibly the most potent margaritas in town, Carlos & Mickey’s is a premier Mexican restaurant.
 The festive atmosphere doesn't disappoint and neither will the food.
-Start out with a plate of guacamole, an order of fajitas, and finish off the meal with warm sopapillas with honey.
+Start out with a plate of guacamole, devour an order of fajitas, and finish off the meal with warm sopapillas with honey.